 They said that a soccer team supporter is an “extra player” to help the team win.
-That can be said of parents who are always supporting their kids either from the sideline or providing everything their kid needs in order to play and enjoy soccer.
+That can be said of parents who are always supporting their kids either from the sideline or by providing everything their kid needs in order to play and enjoy soccer.
 A study published by The Sport Journal revealed the 20 support behaviors of soccer parents of 6-year-olds.

 The study has proved some shocking results and cleared some myths against soccer parents.
-While the number of participants is just a mere fraction of the thousands of parents in the US, it is still interesting to look at their response.
+While the number of participants is just a mere fraction of the thousands of parents in the US, it is still interesting to look at their responses.

 This post will not discuss how the study was conducted but 145 parents took part and their kids were around 6 years old.
 The list below is arranged from the highest score down to the least.

 What I will be doing is discuss each result and give my opinions and suggestions so that you may learn from them as well.